gerberlab/MCSPACE/mcspace/docs/README.md

 ```
 mcspace infer --data processed_data.pkl --outdir ./results/
 ```
+### Model outputs
+Inference results are saved to the `outpath` directory specified when running the model.
+This directory includes the following outputs:
+- `assemblages.csv`: A csv file containing the learned assemblages, with rows corresponding to each OTU and columns for each assemblages.
+- `assemblage_proportions.csv`: A csv file giving the posterior summary of inferred assemblage proportions, in long format, for each assemblage at each timepoint for each subject.
+- `perturbation_bayes_factors.csv`: A csv file containing the perturbation Bayes factors with columns corresponding to each perturbed timepoint and rows for each assemblage.
+- `runs`: Folder containing model inference results for each seed run.
+The `model.pt` file in each folder gives the saved pytorch model for each corresponding seed.
+The `elbos.pkl` file gives the ELBO loss at each epoch for the run to help users monitor and assess model convergence and training quality.
+- `best_model`: Folder containing inference results for the seed with the lowest average ELBO loss, and which is used to generate posterior summaries.
+- `results.pkl`: A pickle file containing posterior summaries of inferred parameters.
+This contains the same information as the csv files.
+This file can be used with our visulization functions for easy visualization of model results.
+See next tutorial `visualizating_results.ipynb` for more details.

 ## Visualizing results
 Methods for visualizing results include: `render_assemblages`, `render_assemblage_proportions`, and `export_association_networks_to_cytoscape`, each described below.
 See the [tutorial](../tutorials/visualizating_results.ipynb) for examples on using the visualization methods.